 Use a single login to access all your RelativityOne workspaces and instances with Connect.
-Securely connect multiple instances and let users navigate between them securely with cross-authentication using a single sign-on provider (SSO).
+Securely connect multiple instances and let users navigate between them securely with cross-authentication using OpenID Connect as the single sign-on provider (SSO).
 With Connect you can log in to Relativity once and access workspaces across multiple instances that are connected as federated instances.

 Once the connection between the instances is created, the Relativity users can sign in and navigate between workspaces in the different instances.

 Follow the links below for Quick Reference Guides:

 - RelativityOne Connect - RelativityOne primary contact (PDF)—high-level workflow for enabling RelativityOne Connect for an instance.

 - RelativityOne Connect - Admin (PDF)—high-level workflow for connecting users to multiple instances.